Links to other sections

 locals, but which tour guides may skip over.
 It contains many links

-to other sources of interesting information.
-Take your time and enjoy!
+to other sources of interesting information, and most small pics may be

 For some historical and literary and biography